slacka/WoeUSB/README.md

 Windows Vista, Windows 7, Window 8, Windows 10.
 All languages and any version (home, pro...) and Windows PE are supported.

 ## Installation
+Following is the instructions to install WinUSB if your Linux distro's packaged version is not available or too old.

 ### Acquire WinUSB's source code
 Choose one of the following method: